kingstonrichard/kingstonrichard.uk/input/posts/2018-04-08-the-barnsley-innovation-group.md

 ---
 Title: The Barnsley Innovation Group
-tags:
+Lead: A few weeks ago I was challenged by the head of our department to create and drive forward what he described as an innovation hub within the workforce.
+Tags:
   - Innovation Group
 RedirectFrom:
   - innogroup
   - 20180608
 ---
-A few weeks ago I was challenged by the head of our department to create and drive forward what he described as an innovation hub within the workforce.

 This week I brought to order the first meeting of Barnsley Council's new innovation group.
 It's aim... to stimulate digital, cross departmental innovation, by example - taking on some exciting projects to implement new prototype technology solutions and excite the workforce with the art of the possible.